 The Emotional World of Farm Animals – JD Cottier

 I saw The Emotional World of Farm Animals out of curiosity.
 It was listed as “a delightful” movie for all ages.
 Since I am a life-long animal lover and I always enjoy animal movies and documentaries ( except the gruesome ones of course), I got a copy and settled down to watch.
 I had no idea this film would change my life.

 I have seen lots of gruesome and shocking footage in the news and elsewhere on how we treat farm animals.
 Horrible, horrible images.
-But it wasn’t a gruesome image that I found so gut-wrenching in this documentary; it was the story about Ferdinand and his young owner that I still can’t forget.
+But it wasn’t a gruesome image that I found so gut-wrenching in this documentary; it was the story about Ferdinand the bull and his young owner who sent him to his death that I will never forget.